March 24-27, 2016 – Season 5

-Ernest Thompson’s beloved stage and screen hit comedy comes to Judson Theatre Company March 24-27 only!
-ON GOLDEN POND is the love story of Ethel and Norman Thayer, who are returning to their summer home on Golden Pond.
+John Davidson (That’s Incredible, Hollywood Squares, Wicked) and Suzanna Hay headlined JTC’s production of Ernest Thompson’s beloved stage and screen hit comedy.
+On Golden Pond is the love story of Ethel and Norman Thayer, who are returning to their summer home on Golden Pond.
 They are visited by their divorced, middle-aged daughter and her dentist fiancé, who then go off to Europe, leaving his teenage son behind for the summer.
 A heartwarming and hilarious show about generations of a family learning to communicate and care.

 History of the Play

 On Golden Pond opened February 28, 1979 at Broadway’s New Apollo Theatre where it ran for 3 ½ months.
 The cast included Frances Sternhagen (then age 49) as Ethel and Tom Aldredge (then age 51) as Norman.
 After a summer break, it reopened with the same cast that fall at Broadway’s Century Theatre, opening September 12, 1979 and closing April 20, 1980 after over 400 performances.
 Sternhagen won the Tony Award and Drama Desk Award for Best Actress.
 The play received four additional Drama Desk Awards: Oustanding Play, Outstanding Actor (Aldredge), Outstanding Set Design, Outstanding Costume Design.
 It was also selected for the Burns Mantle Theatre Yearbook The Best Plays of 1978-79.